 Wisconsin custody and placement factors include things from the wishes of each parent to the mental/physical health of the parties involved to evidence of child abuse or neglect.
 The court only has to decide if the parents cannot agree on their own.

 Do you pay child support if custody is 50/50?

 Child support can occur with 50/50 custody because you calculate child support based on placement, not custody.
 When placement is 50/50, the courts will award child support based on each party's income.
 You can calculate child support based on the number of overnights and each parent's income.

 Is Wisconsin a mom state?

 Wisconsin is not a mother state.
-The state statutes declare that a person's sex cannot be used when determining custody and placement of children.
+The state statutes declare that a person's gender cannot be used when determining custody and placement of children.
 Rather, the best interest of the child must be the heart of any decision.